Tsebo200/Oiloasis/README.md

 <!-- here you will add things like wireframing, data structure planning, anything that shows your process.
 You need to include images-->
 ## Concept Process

 The `Conceptual Process` is the set of actions, activities and research that was done when starting this project.
 As part of my conceptual process I have sketched wireframes in Figma, I looked at Pinterest for inspiration for colours and I also decided to utilise Material UI for most elements.
-I created an ER Diagram in Figma then I created a database in MYSQL of the ER Diagram.
 <br><br>

 ### Ideation